 8. Write with a single voice

-It’s important that you write with a single voice – using the same tone and style of language, the same technical terms, and the same tenses.
+It’s important that you write with a single tone of voice.
+Use the same tone and style of language, the same technical terms, and the same tenses.
 Avoid overusing jargon or abbreviations.
 VT Writer can help ensure the whole team speaks with one voice.

 Proposal writing: The pathway to lucrative contracts